azurecitadel/azurecitadel.github.io/workshops/terraform/lab4.md

 * Add in your webapplocs value
 * Set the default webapplocs to an empty list
-* Run `terraform plan` to confirm that planned changes have been unintentionally introduced
+* Run `terraform plan` to confirm that there are no planned changes

+Using `terraform plan` to confim that there are no changes is good practice when you are reorganising your files, as it is a sense check that no unintentional changes have been introduced.

 You can check that files linked to at the bottom of the lab if you get stuck.